johnstonstu/Quotes_on_Dev/README.md

-# Quotes on Dev Starter
+# Quotes on don Starter

-A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+A WordPress starter theme for the Quotes on don project, forked from Underscores.

 ## Installation